 3. In bracket 2, insert either-- has been served on applicant-- or-- is attached hereto--.

 Where necessary or desirable to decide questions raised by the protest, under 37 CFR 1.291( f) the primary examiner can require the applicant to reply to the protest and answer specific questions raised by the protest.
 The primary examiner cannot require a reply to questions relating to "fraud," "inequitable conduct," or "violation of the duty of disclosure" since those issues are generally not commented on by the Office.
 Any questions directed to applicant by the primary examiner must be limited to seeking answers reasonably necessary in order for the primary examiner to decide questions raised by the protest and which are before the primary examiner for decision.
 The primary examiner is not permitted, under 37 CFR 1.291( f), to seek answers to questions which are not before the primary examiner for decision.
 The primary examiner must use care in requiring information from applicant pursuant to 37 CFR 1.291 (f) to ensure that the required information is necessary to the decision to be made.

 Form paragraph 19.02 can be used to require additional information from applicant regarding issues raised by the protest.

 ¶ 19.02 Requirement for Information

 The protest under 37 CFR 1.291 filed on has been considered.
 In order to reach a full and proper consideration of the issues raised therein, it is necessary to obtain additional information from applicant regarding these issues.
 In particular .
-The failure to reply to this requirement for information within ONE MONTH or THIRTY DAYS, whichever is longer, of the mailing date of this requirement will result in abandonment of the application.
+The failure to reply to this requirement for information within TWO MONTHS of the mailing date of this requirement will result in abandonment of the application.
 This time period may be extended under the provisions of 37 CFR 1.136.

 While the examiner normally should not need further information from applicant, this form paragraph may be used to request specific additional information from the applicant.